Azure/fleet-networking/docs/tutorials/ApplicationMigration/ApplicationMigration.md

   weight: 100
 status:
   conditions:
-  - lastTransitionTime: "2024-11-21T05:44:35Z"
+  - lastTransitionTime: "2024-12-09T05:30:54Z"
-    message: '1 service(s) exported from clusters cannot be exposed as the Azure Traffic Manager, for example, service exported from member-1 is invalid: DNS label is not configured to the public IP'
+    message: 1 service(s) exported from clusters have been accepted as Traffic Manager endpoints
     observedGeneration: 1
-    reason: Invalid
+    reason: Accepted
-    status: "False"
+    status: "True"
     type: Accepted
   endpoints:
   - cluster:
       cluster: member-2
-    name: fleet-9bd86bd4-c0d8-4303-a7f9-f20122b18abc#nginx-service-2#member-2
+    name: fleet-6d0c1c31-16dc-4991-97e0-6458d5722e25#nginx-service-2#member-2
     target: fleet-test-member-2.westcentralus.cloudapp.azure.com
     weight: 100
 ```

 Summary:
-- Similar to the previous TrafficManagerBackend resource, this one routes all traffic to the new service `nginx-service-2` in Member Cluster 2 since the new service
+- Similar to the previous TrafficManagerBackend resource, this one routes all traffic to the new service `nginx-service-2` in Member Cluster 2.
-of member-1 cannot be added as the Traffic Manager endpoint.
 - Now nginx-profile has two backends now.
 Each backend has a weight of 100, which means all traffic will be evenly distributed to these two clusters.
 - Adjusting the weight of the backends will allow you to control the traffic distribution between the two clusters.